 Immigration Bureau’s Website

 Generally, those applying for Japan visa outside Japan need to obtain a COE.
-However, in the following event, an application for change of status of residence is required.
+However, in the following situations, an application for a change of status of residence is required.
 If a foreigner:

 - wants to engage in another activity that is beyond his/her current residency status